MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

     "name": "Status",
     "title": "Status",
     "description": "Status of leads.
+Acceptable fields are: Pending, Quote Given and Quote Rejected.", "semanticDescription": "Status of leads to find.
 Acceptable fields are: Pending, Quote Given and Quote Rejected.", "inputType": "text"
   },
   {
     "name": "Time",
     "title": "Time",
     "description": "Number of days for which to find status of leads.
+Output: Number", "semanticDescription": "Number of days to search for leads with given status.
 Output: Number", "inputType": "text"
   }
 ]